 “There is a module for everything and if there isn’t, then build one.”

 As Drupal is built to be extendable through a modular architecture, members of the Drupal community constantly add contributed functionality in the form of modules and themes that have been registered with drupal.org.
 These modules and themes are maintained and supported by the community.
 Not all modules are built with the same quality of engineering, so they are not equal and standards vary from usability to response time for support or issues.
 The functionality the module provides is heavily dictated by the module creator and maintainer; however, contributors will attempt to make it as generic and reusable as possible.
 Modules and themes can also be built as a result of collaborations between companies within the community that discover they have shared requirements.
+As an example, Pronovix built the first Drupal 8 release of the Apigee Edge integration module and the module has since been collaborated on, supported, incorporated, and maintained by numerous members of the Apigee community.

 The key to choosing the right modules to use is to ask: